Hype365/PoGo-Calcy-Rename/README.md

 ### Configuration

-*You only need to perform this steps once*
+*You only need to perform these steps once*

 - Connect your phone to the computer via `adb` (you have to enable debugging in **Settings > Developer options**).
 - Copy or rename `config.example.yaml` to `config.yaml`.